soulform/vertex-gcp-proxy/README.md

         # Navigate to the project root directory first
         npm link
         ```
-    *   Now you can use it from anywhere (requires `src/cli/.env` file to be present relative to execution, or vars set globally):
+    *   Now you can use it from anywhere.
+Note: It will look for the src/cli/.env file relative to your current working directory, or use globally set GRPC_TARGET/API_KEY environment variables if the .env file is not found.
         ```bash
         vertex-cli chat -p "Hello, Gemini via gRPC!"
         ```